-FRENCH I. Full Year
+FRENCH I. Full Year Course No. 1315

 - 1. Study vocabulary and structures to understand simple French. - 2.
 Practice speaking, listening, reading and writing in the language. - 3.
-Receive an introduction to the people and culture of France and the francophone world.
+Receive an introduction to the people and culture of France and the francophone world. - 4.
+Demonstrate written and oral proficiency in the language.